Photo courtesy of Vancouver Art Gallery

-Western Canada's largest public art museum weighs in with almost 12,000 works.
-It's strong on Emily Carr, a modernist compatriot of the Group of Seven: landscape painters deeply influenced by European Impressionism in the 1920s.
-She steals the show with her lush, moody depictions of the Pacific Northwest coast, especially its temperate rainforests and the totemic carvings of its indigenous peoples.
-Housed in an old courthouse, the museum also exhibits cutting-edge contemporary masters like Jeff Wall and Stan Douglas.
-It hopes to move into fresh digs designed by the Pritzker Prize-winning Swiss firm Herzog & de Meuron by 2021.
-By donation on Tuesday evenings.
+Western Canada’s largest public art museum weighs in at almost 12,000 works.
+The collection here is strong on Emily Carr, a modernist compatriot of the Group of Seven (Canadian landscape painters from the 1920s who were deeply influenced by European Impressionism).
+Don’t miss her lush, moody depictions of the Pacific Northwest coast, especially its temperate rain forests and totemic carvings of indigenous peoples.
+Also worth seeing are the exhibits of cutting-edge contemporary masters like Jeff Wall and Stan Douglas.
+Housed in an old courthouse, the museum hopes to move into fresh digs designed by the Pritzker Prize–winning Swiss firm Herzog & de Meuron by 2021.
+Admission is by donation on Tuesday evenings.

 By Amanda Castleman, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 The size of this museum is quite small but the permanent collection of work from Vancouver artists is delightful.
 There also seems to be a good rotation of exhibitions, but I happened to catch Douglas Coupland's show "everywhere is anywhere is anything is everything".
 It is a great space for a contemporary artist like Douglas.
 Also, if you download the museum's free app on your phone, there is an audio guide/tour.
 Admission is free on Tuesday evenings and there were tons of food trucks around the museum during the afternoon.
 So if you are looking for a short break from the heat or rain, stop in and check out the art.